• Skip to primary navigation

 Instructions

-• Add the onion and garlic to the pot and cook, stirring occasionally until its translucent, then add the water or stock, cabbage, venison, bouquet garni, and bring to a simmer.
+• Add the onion, celery, carrot and garlic to the pot and cook, stirring occasionally until its translucent, add the tomato paste, stir and cook for a minute more, then add the water or stock and remaining ingredients and bring to a simmer.

 Notes

-This is just a basic soup, adding cooked barley, millet, or rice would be great additions.
-To add a grain, add 1 cup cooked grain of your choice at the end of cooking, or 1/2 cup raw when starting to cook the soup.
-To keep the broth clear and preserve the texture of grains, I like to add them precooked at the end of cooking, your choice though.
+This is just a basic soup, adding cooked barley, millet, kasha or rice would be great additions that will make it heartier.
+To add a grain, add 1 cup cooked grain of your choice at the end of cooking, or ½ cup raw when starting to cook the soup.

 More